aclaf/flagrant/docs/explanation/architecture.md

 **Argument files:** Files containing arguments, expanded via `@filename` syntax

-**Completion candidate:** Suggested completion for partial user input

-**Shell formatter:** Component that transforms CompletionResult into shell-specific format

-**Resilient parsing:** Permissive analysis mode used by completion to handle incomplete input

 **Configuration precedence:** Three-tier system: option-level → global configuration → system defaults

+**Token classification:** Process of identifying whether an argument is an option, positional, subcommand, or separator

+---

 ## See also

 For deeper dives into specific architectural areas:

 - **[Concepts](concepts.md)**: Detailed explanations of core concepts (arity, accumulation, negation, etc.) with extensive examples
-- **[Parser overview](parsing/overview.md)**: In-depth exploration of parsing algorithms, preprocessing, and result structures
+- **[Parser behavior](behavior.md)**: In-depth exploration of parsing algorithms, preprocessing, and result structures

 These documents expand on the architectural overview provided here with implementation details, edge cases, and practical guidance.